Updated 18 April 2025

-This site is a collaboration between those who share a common bond to develop an online repository of information about our tūpuna/ancestors, Richard (Dicky) Barrett and his wife Waikawa Rāwinia, the numerous Honeyfield siblings who emigrated from Dorset, England, and the lives of their descendants in Aotearoa/New Zealand.
+This site commenced in 2015 as a collaboration between those who shared a common interest to develop an online repository of information and analysis around our tūpuna/ancestors, Richard (Dicky) Barrett and his wife Wakaiwa Rāwinia (Te Āti Awa) and their children; the numerous Honeyfield siblings who emigrated from North Dorset, England in the 1850’s, and the lives of their descendants in Aotearoa/New Zealand.

 Much of the material covers people and events in New Zealand of historical significance, including:

-- Māori land sales to the New Zealand Company and subsequently to the Crown in the settlement of New Plymouth and surrounding areas, including Tataraimaka
+- Subsequent land sales to the Crown in the settlement of New Plymouth and surrounding areas, including Tataraimaka

 As more material becomes available and with ongoing research, the various postings will be revised on a regular basis, and new postings will go up.